Famous Immigrant Birthdays in September

 Greta Garbo (September 18, 1905 – April 15, 1990) was a Swedish American film actress and an international star and icon during Hollywood’s silent and classic periods.

 Samantha Power (born September 21, 1970) is an Irish American academic, author and diplomat.
 Power is a Pulitzer Prize-winning author who served as the 28th United States Ambassador to the United Nations.

-Lenny Krayzelburg (born September 28, 1975) is a Ukrainian American backstroke swimmer who won four gold medals and broke a world record between the 2000 and 2004 Olympics.
+Lenny Krayzelburg (born September 28, 1975) is a Ukrainian American backstroke swimmer who won four gold medals in the 2000 and 2004 Olympics.
 Krayzelburg was inducted into the International Swimming Hall of Fame in 2011.